redCOMPONENT-COM/joomla-build/README.md

 Currently, the build system supports a multi-structure organization in the repository, containing:

--   Components (with backend and frontend)
+-   Components (with backoffice and frontoffice)
 -   Libraries
+-   Modules (frontoffice and backoffice)
 -   Plugins

 Also, extensions can contain a `composer.json` file that will be executed to get a `vendor` file when the extension is released either to the site or to a package